The Power of Pragmatics: Language In Context

 Learning and teaching

-The module will be delivered through three workshops on consecutive Saturdays, from 10am to 5pm.
+The module will be delivered through three workshops on Saturdays from 10:00 to 17:00.

 These sessions will consist of a mixture of lectures and group-work.
 The discussion and group-work will enable the students to think critically and contribute to the debates and topics presented during the lectures.
 There will also be an opportunity for learning outside of the classroom, facilitated by the university's virtual learning environment, Learning Central.